Luxury Vs. Budget: Types Of Body Wash Compared

 Research & References

-- International Journal of Cosmetic Science (2018) — Surfactant Effects — Research on how cleansing agents affect skin barrier.
+- International Journal of Cosmetic Science (2018) — Surfactant Effects — Research on how cleansing agents affect the skin barrier.

 About AMVital's Approach